Thesis - Chapter 01 (Introduction)

 2. over longer stretches of time (failure of connectedness).

-3. These factors can be in tension140, as had been noted since Reid’s “Brave Officer” objection to Locke’s “memory criterion”, and Lewis’s Methuselah141 case.
+3. These factors can be in tension154, as had been noted since Reid’s “Brave Officer” objection to Locke’s “memory criterion”, and Lewis’s Methuselah155 case.
 Identity is an equivalence relation, so transitivity is expected.
 Yet it is not necessarily respected in the case of memory – because continuous so-called memory-identity fails to lead to connectedness over long periods of time.

-4. Another factor I have noted is that there’s a distinction between the evidential force of forward and backward psychological continuity, covered below.
+4. Another factor I have noted is that there’s a distinction between the evidential force of forward and backward psychological continuity, covered later.

-1. Like any persisting thing, the persistence143 of a psychology requires continuity to an appropriate degree of the entity supposedly persisting: hence ‘psychological continuity’.
+1. Like any persisting thing, the persistence163 of a psychology requires continuity to an appropriate degree of the entity supposedly persisting: hence ‘psychological continuity’.

-2. I’m not quite sure what ‘a psychology’ is supposed to be, but it is supposedly constitutive of personal identity for those accepting the Psychological View144
+2. I’m not quite sure what ‘a psychology’ is supposed to be, but it is supposedly constitutive of personal identity for those accepting the Psychological View164

 3. Popularly, we say that an individual is ‘not the same person’ as they were before if their character or aims differ too much from that former state.
 Hence, such characteristics would seem to be constitutive of a psychology.

-4. As noted, it is usual for someone’s character to develop gradually over time, often in a positive sense, though there may be Dorian Grey like declensions.
+4. It is usual for someone’s character to develop gradually over time, often in a positive sense, though there may be Dorian Grey like declensions.
 However, there can also be sudden changes, as when someone has a religious or political conversion experience, though – even there – there is continuity of more general psychological factors.

-6. All this is associated with one’s First Person Perspective146, one’s window on the world from which standpoint one anticipates the future, enjoys the present, and remembers the past.
+6. All this is associated with one’s First Person Perspective166 (FPP), one’s window on the world167 from which standpoint one anticipates the future, enjoys the present, and remembers the past.

 1. I think there’s a conceptual difference between:-